The Grudge 3: Production

 During post-production of The Grudge 2, Takashi Shimizu discussed ideas of creating another sequel, saying: "During the script meeting, our ideas didn't go anywhere good, and we couldn't come up with anything interesting to stop the curse, so if that's the case, I would rather just go for something that could never be stopped.
 But who knows, maybe something can be stopped in The Grudge 3."
 In the 2006 Comic Con, Sony officially announced plans of creating the sequel.
-Shimizu revealed he was offered the chance to [direct the sequel but took on the role of producer instead.
+Shimizu revealed he was offered the chance to direct the sequel but took on the role as executive producer instead.

 The film put out a casting call for new actors to play Kayako and Toshio, as Takako Fuji (Kayako) and Ohga Tanaka (Toshio) passed on the opportunity.
 Shawnee Smith was cast in this film.
 Principal photography took place in Bulgaria on March 3, 2008, and ended three weeks later.